kczulko/nixos-config/README.md

 which for initial evaluation returns an empty string (when path does not exist).
 It means that while introducing new secret, one may have to run `nixos-rebuild ...` twice... (sic!).
 Maybe [this](https://github.com/jordanisaacs/homeage) project may help here.

+## Inspiration intensifies

+Jack of all trades, master of some: https://github.com/AleksanderGondek/nixos-config